ghostsnglitter/Game-Dev-Library/Articles/3_1_ConceptPhase.md

 <a name="creating-concept"></a>
 ## 1. Creating a Game Concept

 It is time to work out a proper Game Concept.
-This means that you need to choose a single game idea that you want to flesh out.
+This means that you need to choose a single game idea that you want to flesh out (see [`Finding Ideas`](2_GettingStarted.md/#finding-ideas) in the article [`Getting Started`](2_GettingStarted.md)).
 Although the Game Concept will still only be a very short summary, it will lay the groundwork for everything that follows (_spoiler_, what follows is a lot of work), and I've seen indie developers create stunning art and impressive tech demos for projects that they ultimately had to cancel because they didn't have a solid concept.

 A Game Goncept should be less than one page in length and include the following elements:
 1. *Game Overview*: A short, compelling summary of the game, written like an elevator pitch.